ddorn/pyconfiglib/readme.md

 ##### Custom Types

-_In the following, `MyType` designate your custom type, `StoredType`, is that you stores in the json which is ine of `bool`, `int`, `float`, `list`, `dict` or  `str` (those are the only types json supports).
+_In the following, `MyType` designate your custom type, `StoredType` and is that you stores in the json which is one of `bool`, `int`, `float`, `list`, `dict` or  `str` (those are the only types json supports).
 Usually it will be `str` (`or list`)_

 Say that you want only positives intergers for the age.
 You can create a `PositiveIntegerType`.